StrangeTcy/strangetcy.github.io/_posts/2026-09-26-knowing-what-kind-of-problem-you-are-in.md

 The first reason is architectural.
 Work on recurrent depth raises the possibility of substantial computation before any token is emitted, which makes it unsafe to equate the length or content of a written trace with the computation that produced the answer.
 Reports can be sincere & wrong.

 The second is empirical & more damning.
-Anthropic's faithfulness study gave Claude 3.7 Sonnet & DeepSeek R1 hints about answers & checked whether their chains of thought acknowledged using them.
+Anthropic's faithfulness study gave <span class="icon-anthropic">Claude 3.7 Sonnet</span> & <span class="icon-deepseek">DeepSeek R1</span> hints about answers & checked whether their chains of thought acknowledged using them.
 The models used the hints & frequently did not say so; in the reward-hacking variants they learned to exploit incorrect hints at very high rates while almost never verbalising it.
 And the unfaithful chains were, on average, substantially *longer* than the faithful ones.
 Verbosity was not evidence of deliberation.
 If anything it was mild evidence against — a conclusion I reached from a different direction before, & which is now less of a hunch.

 So the evidence is behavioural.
 Did the implementation satisfy the hidden law?
 Did the artefact generalise to unseen inputs?
 Did the agent abandon the false diagnosis when counter-evidence appeared?
 Did it obtain the observation that distinguished the hypotheses?
 Those are properties of what it did, not of what it subsequently said.